openwdl/wdl/SPEC.md

 ### ✨ Hints Section

 The `hints` section is optional and may contain any number of attributes (key/value pairs) that provide hints to the execution engine.
-The execution engine may choose to ignore hints; a task execution never fails due to the inability of the execution engine to recognize or satisfy a hint.
+A hint provides additional context that the execution engine can use to optimize the execution of the task.
+The execution engine may also ignore any hint for any reason.
+A task execution never fails due to the inability of the execution engine to recognize or satisfy a hint.

 #### Hints-scoped types